Connect with us

 The fourth phase will involve the development of the irrigation component.

-Through budgetary allocations to the respective ministry, the government will invest Sh59.95 billion in the project, with AfDB contributing Sh21.94 billion.
+The government will invest Sh59.95 billion through budgetary allocations, with AfDB contributing Sh21.94 billion.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.